Abdulmajid-Murad/deep_probabilistic_forecast/README.md

 # Deep Probabilistic Forecast
-PyTorch implementation of deep probabilistic forecast applied to air quality.
+PyTorch implementation of a paper under review, titled: **Probabilistic Deep Learning to Quantify Uncertainty in Air Quality Forecasting**

 ## Introduction

-In this repo, we build deep probabilistic models that forecast air quality values and predict threshold exceedance events.
+In this repo, we build a set of probabilistic deep learning models for air quality forecasting that quantify both aleatoric and epistemic uncertainties, and study how to represent and manipulate their predictive uncertainties.

 ## Installation